CleverCloud/doc.clever-cloud.com/commons/addons/cellar-vs-fsbuckets.md

 will compare them: usage, pros/cons, pricing.
 Get ready for the ultimate comparison.

 Clever Cloud uses immutable throwable VMs.
-Every time you redeploy your application, you lose the old VM and all the files stored on their filesystem.
+Every time you redeploy your application, you lose the old instances and all the files stored on their filesystems.
 If you want to avoid that, you might want to store your important files outside of your instances.

 Cellar and FS Buckets both allow you to store files ouside of your instances for later